SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 ## Training files

+The training files used in this method are stored in the inputs folder.
+The input folder contains 10 pdb files which represent RNA strutures.
+These are the inputs of the training.py script.

 ## Results

 - pdf files that resume all the calculated scrores and graph made for each nucleotides couple